 The fragrant smells of the food streets like Piss Alley already attract you to it and your mouth starts watering the minute you whiff in the barbequed meats with their distinct Japanese sweet and savoury sauce.
 This alley is honestly one of the coolest in Tokyo.

 Other tours and activities to do in Tokyo:

 - Tea Ceremony at Bonsai Museum

-For those who like skiing in Japan, check out this ski video at Shiga Kogen.
+SKI-ERS ALART: For those who like skiing in Japan, get some inspiration with this ski at Shiga Kogen experience.